 This is a pre-vocational course for people who are seeking to gain an apprenticeship in the Construction industry.
 This qualification provides a pathway to gain the skills and knowledge that is required to work effectively in the construction industry.

-This qualification is delivered through Vet in Schools one day per week for Years 11 & 12.
-This qualification is also delivered as a Pre-Apprenticeship.
+This qualification is delivered as a Pre-Apprenticeship.
 On-site Work Placement also forms part of this qualification.

 In addition, this qualification is available as a traineeship: you must be employed as a trainee to enrol, and participate either full or part time or while you are still at school.

 CPC32011 – Certificate III in Carpentry and Joinery